What Are the Best Destinations for Solo Female Travelers?

 My favorite places that I hope you will not miss out on are War Pigs (vast selection of beers and BBQ style food), Mother (finger-licking pizza and wine), NOHO (home of upscale meals combined with fantastic cocktails).

-Women travelling alone… but with a selfie stick!
+Women traveling alone… but with a selfie stick!

 The best city view of Copenhagen can be found here, at the Church of Our Savior.
 Be sure and save time to climb to the top of this corkscrew church!
 The Church of Our Savior, a red brick church with what looks like a corkscrew on top.